Saturday, July 23, 2016

 At the conclusion of the day, I had completed a well-flown ILS, eaten a terrific breakfast at my favorite fly-in restaurant, landed on grass, visited a wonderful vintage aircraft museum, and flown home without following the magenta line.

 I know many pilots who belong to the aviation subcultures mentioned previously.
 There is nothing wrong with that, but I take great pleasure in knowing that I can happily exist in both.
-As long as an airplane is still involved, I take pleasure in all of it.
+As long as an airplane is still involved, I savor all of it.